A Performance Bound for the Greedy Algorithm in a Generalized Class of String Optimization Problems: A General Performance Bound

 Before defining $f$ on all of $\bbT$, we first focus on the key parts of our counterexample wherein the definition of $f$ satisfies the above inequality.
 We assume that the optimal and the greedy solutions are both equal to $xyz$.
 We define and Here, since $G_2 = xy$, we see that $\bbS \setminus{G_2} = \{w, z\}$.
 Now note that which after computing the quantity inside of the brackets of equation $(6)$ for $j = z$ we get $3/2$, and for $j=w$ we obtain $2$.
 Therefore, plugging in our values into the inequality, we get:

 We see from the computations in $(7)$ that the inequality from \thref{prop} does not hold.
 We now define $f$ on the power set of $\bbS$ in Table \ref{tab1}.

-Checking that the function is submodular is not difficult, and with the example above we have established that the $\alpha_G'$ bound in \cite{conforti1984submodular} has an incorrect proof.
+Checking that the function is monotone submodular is not difficult, and with the example above we have established that the $\alpha_G'$ bound in \cite{conforti1984submodular} has an incorrect proof.
 We note that whether the bound itself holds or not is unclear, as the inequality $11 + 1/3 = f(O_K) \leq f(g_1) + 1/(1-\alpha_G')\sum_{k=2}^K \Delta(G_{k}) = 12 + 2/3$ still still holds for our particular example.
+The counterexample shows that the proof of this result is invalid, and calls into question the correctness of the theorem.
+Remark 3.4 of \cite{conforti1984submodular} claims that $\alpha_G'$ is also valid to use in the formula for the bound in Theorem 3.1 of \cite{conforti1984submodular}, and since $\alpha_G'$ is computable, a bound involving its computation is practically appealing.
+However, until we provided this counterexample, it was unknown that the theorem could be wrong.